M-Media-Group/Vue3-SPA-starter-template/README.md

 #### Using the right tests for the job

-Generally you go from the smallest component (e.g. testing a button) to the largest, while in E2E tests you go from the largest (e.g. testing a whole page) to the smallest.
+In visual testing, you generally go from the smallest component (e.g. testing a button) to the largest, while in E2E tests you go from the largest (e.g. testing a whole page) to the smallest.
 Unit tests test your logic in between.

 1. For functionality, use unit tests (e.g. if I give this value to this function, will it return the correct result?)
 2. For user interactions, use end-to-end tests (e.g. if I click this button, will it show the correct modal?)